Girl, Interrupted

 Girl, Interrupted is a best-selling 1993 memoir by American author Susanna Kaysen, relating her experiences as a young woman in an American psychiatric hospital in the 1960s after being diagnosed with borderline personality disorder.

 The memoir's title is a reference to the Johannes Vermeer painting Girl Interrupted at Her Music.
-Kaysen draws a parallel between the Vermeer painting and her own life by equating music interrupting the girl, with the struggles of female adolescence interrupting healthy development, both serving as an impediment to personal evolution.
+Kaysen draws a parallel between the Vermeer painting and her own life by equating music interrupting the girl, with the struggles of poor mental health in adolescence interrupting healthy development, both serving as an impediment to personal evolution.
 Kaysen draws on the painting as a source of inspiration for critical analysis of the female teenage experience.

 While writing the novel Far Afield, Kaysen began to recall her almost two years at McLean Hospital.
 She obtained her file from the hospital with the help of a lawyer.

-A film adaptation of the memoir directed by James Mangold, and starring Winona Ryder and Angelina Jolie, was released in 1999.
+A film adaptation of the memoir directed by James Mangold and starring Winona Ryder and Angelina Jolie was released in 1999.
+The memoir inspired the 2021 album Queens of the Summer Hotel by the singer-songwriter Aimee Mann.

 Plot

 In April 1967, 18-year-old Susanna Kaysen is admitted to McLean Hospital, in Belmont, Massachusetts, after attempting suicide by overdosing on pills.
 She denies that it was a suicide attempt to a psychiatrist, who suggests she take time to regroup in McLean, a private mental hospital.
 Susanna is diagnosed with borderline personality disorder, and her stay extends to 18 months, rather than the proposed couple of weeks.

 Fellow patients Polly, Cynthia, Lisa Rowe, Lisa Cody, Georgina and Daisy contribute to Susanna's experiences at McLean as she describes their personal issues and how they come to cope with the time they must spend in the hospital.
-Through including personalized descriptions of supporting characters the reader generates an idea of how severe each of their circumstances are which in turn draws a dichotomy between Susanna and the other admittees.
-Susanna also introduces the reader to particular staff members, including Valerie, Dr. Wick and Mrs. McWeeney.
-The staff members play a vital role in her awakening of whether or not the doctors have genuine intentions to successfully treat their patients due to the lack of health progression amongst her peers.
+The memoir's descriptions of supporting characters gives the reader an idea of how severe each of the characters' circumstances are, which in turn creates a dichotomy between Susanna and the other admittees.
+Susanna also introduces the reader to some of the staff members, including Valerie, Dr. Wick and Mrs. McWilley.
+Susanna questions whether the doctors have genuine intentions to successfully treat their patients due to the lack of health progress amongst her peers.
 Susanna and the other girls are eventually informed that the recently released Daisy died by suicide on her birthday.
 Daisy's death deeply saddens the girls and they hold a prolonged moment of silence in her memory.